UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

     ![Windows sysprep example](images/azs-windows-sys-prep.png)

-6. Click **OK** and wait for the generalisation process to complete.
+6. Click **OK** and wait for the VM to shutdown.
+Your RDP session will be closed.

     > [!TIP]
-    > The process is completed once your VM is in a stopped state.
+    > The generalisation process is complete once your VM is in a stopped state.

 ### [Linux](#tab/tabid-b/tabid-1)